kleberimeusp/test-for-poc-servicenow-ambev/README-en.md

    - ServiceNow validates the data for completeness and accuracy.

 3. **Submission to the PONTO System:**
-   - Upon approval, ServiceNow performs a **POST call** (REST/SOAP) to send the clock-in data to the PONTO system.
+   - Upon approval, ServiceNow performs a **POST call** to `POST /api/v1/ponto/clock-in` (REST/SOAP) to send the clock-in data to the PONTO system.

 4. **Status Update:**
-   - ServiceNow periodically queries or receives callbacks from the PONTO system to check the status (success or error).
+   - ServiceNow periodically queries `GET /api/v1/ponto/status/{id}` or receives callbacks from the PONTO system to check the status (success or error).
    - The status is updated in the ServiceNow request.

 5. **Logs and Auditing:**